andrew/ultimate-awesome/README.md

 - [awesome-vikadata](https://github.com/vikadata/awesome-vikadata) - 🙀 A list of awesome projects / resources / SDKs / frameworks that make Vikadata even more awesome. 🤪
 - [awesome-ai4lam](https://github.com/AI4LAM/awesome-ai4lam) - A list of awesome AI in libraries, archives, and museum collections from around the world 🕶️.
 - [awesome-adtech](https://github.com/AirGrid/awesome-adtech) - 😎An awesome list of awesome adtech things curated by the community.
+- [awesome-pangenomes](https://github.com/colindaven/awesome-pangenomes) - A list of software for pangenomics.
 - [deep-learning-resources](https://github.com/datascienceid/deep-learning-resources) - A curated list of deep learning resources books, courses, papers, libraries, conferences, sample code, and many more.
 - [design-heaven](https://github.com/dimitrisraptis96/design-heaven) - :angel: Stunning open source design resources for designers and developers .
 - [awesome-FHIR](https://github.com/fhir-fuel/awesome-FHIR) - A curated list of awesome FHIR software, libraries, tools and resources, inspired by awesome-[technology].